cmaloney/orly/docs/memcached.md

 externally visible results.

 ## Multi-Get, Multi-Set
-These are both transactional in Stig.
+These are both transactional in Orly.
 How we recognize / start / end these varies on which protocol variant you're speaking.

 TODO: At present there is no way to do a round of gets and sets together which are guaranteed to be consistent.
 All the gets will be in one consistent point of view.
 All the sets will apply to a wholly independent consistent state of the daabase.